JoelineAlves/wonderboy_tshirt/README.md

 **Epic 6 - Newsletter Subscription**

-* As a site admin, I want shoppers to be able to provide their contact information to be able to reach out to them with information and offers.
+* As a site administrator, I want buyers to have the ability to provide their contact emails so we can keep them informed about new updates, promotions, and exclusive offers.

 #### Database Model